Na Skraju

 Na Skraju (/pl/; lit.
-'On the Edge') is a neighbourhood in Warsaw, Poland, located within the district of Ursynów, in the eastern portion of the City Information System area of Ursynów-Centrum.
+'On the Edge') is a housing estate in Warsaw, Poland, within the Ursynów district, in the eastern portion of the City Information System area of Ursynów-Centrum.
+It consists of high-rise apartment buildings and also includes the Imielin station of the M1 line of the Warsaw Metro rapid transit underground system.
+It was developed between 1976 and 1981.